-9 Steps to Declutter your Environment, are the Keys to improving your Mental & Physical Health
+9 steps to Declutter your Environment & Improve your Mental & Physical Health

-I have been living, working and raising a family in the same house for over 44 years.
-You can only imagine between the my husband and myself studying so all the books, stationery, kids stuff and the list goes on.
-A few years ago now, my husband and I made a decision that we needed to clear out this stuff.
+Prior to moving, my husband and I had been living, working and raising a family in the same house for 46 years.
+You can only imagine between my husband and myself studying so all the books, stationery, kids’ stuff and the list goes on.
+A few years prior to our decision to move, my husband and I realized that we needed to clear out this stuff.
 Go through it keep what we really needed and give away what we didn’t use.
 Now we have an environment that easy to both live from and work from, not to mention the emotional freedom it set free.

-What Happens when you are Surrounded with STUFF!
+What Happens when you are Surrounded by Stuff!

 This can be difficult at times knowing where to start, in the article below, you will learn how to Organize and Declutter your environment.
 How this will help free up your mind, to allow the new to emerge to bring emotional balance and harmony.
 How Decluttering will help renew your Motivation, getting your determination back on Track to continue following your Dreams.